 Your kiddo probably needs to be at least 5 to enjoy this one, but from there on out, definitely worthy of reading each December.

-This Christmas story hits on so many values important to our family: kindness, appreciation of other cultures, the power of love to connect us even when we’re apart.
+This Christmas story hits on several great themes: kindness, appreciation of other cultures, the power of love to connect us even when we’re apart.

 Tessa, who lives in the U.S., draws a picture of Christmas fairies for her grandmother in South Africa.